-Treatment of ankle ligament tears during the acute phase -- the first few days after the injury -- focuses on reducing pain and inflammation.
+Initial ankle ligament tear treatment during the acute phase of healing — the first few days after the injury — focuses on reducing pain and inflammation.
 Ice packs can be applied for up to 20 minutes every 3 to 4 hours, beginning immediately after injury.
-Cold application helps decrease pain by making your nerves less sensitive and is most effective for the first few days after injury.
-Nonsteroidal antiinflammatory medication, such as ibuprofen (Advil, Motrin), naproxen (Aleve) or aspirin, may alleviate pain and reduce inflammation during this phase.
-Elevating your leg as much as possible helps limit and reduce swelling.
-Your doctor may recommend crutches, a supportive boot, elastic bandage and/or a splint to protect your ankle from further injury.
+Cold application helps decrease pain by making your nerves less sensitive and is most effective for the first few days after injury, according to the Mayo Clinic.

 The rehabilitation phase of treatment typically begins once you are able to bear full weight on your ankle and no longer need crutches to walk.
-This phase may begin 2 to 6 weeks after injury, with more severe ligament tears at the latter end of that time frame.
+This phase may begin 2 to 6 weeks after injury, with more severe ligament tears at the later end of that time frame.

-Six weeks after injury and beyond, treatment for ankle ligament tears focuses on returning to full function.
+Six weeks after injury and beyond, treatment for ankle ligament tear treatment focuses on returning to full function.
 Range-of-motion exercises continue with added resistance from an elastic band.
 Balance training activities, such as standing on an uneven surface and standing only on your injured leg, are also included in treatment.
 Functional activities might also include sports and recreational activities, jumping and running.